actberw/dotfile/README.md

 # plugins:
 pathogen for plugin manager
-snipmate for code generation
-pylint for static python code check
-ctrlp for fuzzy file name match
-tagbar for dir view
+snipmate for code generation(requires vim-addon-mw-utils and tlib and vim-snippets) tagbar for dir view